Nitinx12/Nitinx12/README.md

 ### 🚀 About Me

-I build analytics-ready data platforms from raw ingestion to dashboard-ready gold layers.
-My work spans **ETL/ELT pipeline design, dimensional data modeling, and BI development**, with a growing focus on modern analytics engineering practices like **medallion architecture, workflow orchestration, and transformation-as-code**.
+I build analytics-ready data platforms from raw data to dashboard-ready gold layers.
+My work spans ETL/ELT, dimensional modeling, dbt, orchestration, and BI development, with a focus on scalable, trustworthy data systems.

-I care about data that's trustworthy, fast, and easy for stakeholders to act on whether that's a star schema powering a Power BI suite, or a dbt-modeled warehouse feeding downstream reports.
+1.5+ years of experience turning messy, multi-source data into automated reporting solutions, reducing manual reporting effort by up to 40%.

 **Quick summary:** 1.5+ years turning messy, multi-source data into governed, automated reporting systems cutting manual reporting effort by up to 40% and building pipelines that scale.